 How strict is Southwest with the pet carrier size?
 WOOF, from my experience flying with Southwest since 2016, they’re really not strict where they’re measuring your pet carrier at check-in or when you board with your dog.
 During check-in, the counter staff will tag your pet carrier, which must stay on during the entire journey.
 The boarding staff will look for the tag when you board so don’t take it off (the back of the tag also has rules listed as a reminder).
 As long as the carrier doesn’t look humongous or larger than the norm, they’ll likely to let you onboard.
 However, the carrier MUST fit under the seat in front of you.
 There’s no way around that!
 If this is your first time flying with Southwest and you’ve never played around with different carriers for your dog, then it’s best to adhere to the airline guidelines for maximum dimensions and get an airline-approved, “Guaranteed On-Board” carrier.

 Overall, I do enjoy flying Southwest whenever I mark up domestic destinations.
 My experience has been pawsitive overall!
+I like how they aren’t supaw strict on the carrier size as long as it fits under the seat in front.
 For my humans, the fares are budget-friendly with two free checked bags, which is a total steal.
 Plus, you can cancel your flight up to 10 minutes before the flight time and still get the full credit to apply towards a future flight.
 And yet, these credits no longer have an expiration date!
 WOOF-HOO!
-For me, the pet fare at $95 is the cheapest I’ll ever get my paws on in the U.S. (at least)!
-Most impawtantly, they aren’t supaw strict on the carrier size as long as it fits under the seat in front.

 Sniff out my post on how to choose the BEST carrier for your dog.